Queries

 Returns data in the the same format as fetch_custom_neurons(), but doesn’t require you to write cypher.

 • criteria (bodyId(s), type/instance, or NeuronCriteria) – Only Neurons which satisfy all components of the given criteria are returned.
+If no criteria is specified then the default NeuronCriteria() is used.

 • client – If not provided, the global default Client will be used.